ToanNPT/MultiFaceRec/README.md

 Notes:
 Step 1: To 'start' this project in visual studio, please open and run sql file to create database.
-\nStep 2: Go to the ConnectionData.cs and replace connection string correctly with your device
+Step 2: Go to the ConnectionData.cs and replace connection string correctly with your device